jhaasdijk/KEMobi/crypto_kem/ntrulpr761/aarch64/README.md

 When compiling the source to benchmark the performance, simply execute `make speed`.
 This will build the sources into an executable called `benchmark.out` which you can execute to get speed numbers.
-The more preferred approach however, is to use the SUPERCOP toolkit for benchmarking cryptographic software.
-This toolkit includes various implementations for cryptographic primitives such as generating random bytes which produces a more representative benchmark when comparing with other key-encapsulation mechanisms.

 Execute `make clean` to clean the directory.